-REAL ESTATE STRATEGY
+REAL ESTATE STRATEGY A growing market

-A growing market
+The current strategy for residential healthcare real estate for senior citizens is based on the progressive ageing of the population which, according to the Federal Planning Bureau, will peak by 2070.

-Its current strategy for residential healthcare real estate for senior citizens is based on the progressive ageing of the population which, according to the Federal Planning Bureau, will peak by 2070.
 Now and in the coming decades, this will lead to an increasing demand for healthcare real estate with social added value.
 A similar trend also applies to The Netherlands, Spain and Ireland in terms of population ageing figures.
-For more details, we refer to the graphs presented hereafter, which show the demographic evolution in Belgium, The Netherlands, Spain and Ireland.
+For more details, we refer to the graphs presented hereafter, which show the demographic evolution in Belgium, the Netherlands, Spain and Ireland.

-The certain demographic evolution in combination with its growth strategy, the implementation of its corporate purpose and the fact that as a RREC it invests for 100% in healthcare real estate, ensures that its share always provides a stable return for its shareholders, and this at a reduced withholding tax rate of 15% (instead of the general rate of 30%).
+This demographic evolution in combination with the Company's growth strategy, fulfilment of the corporate purpose and the fact that as a RREC it invests for 100% in healthcare real estate that is let for a very long period of time, ensures that the share always provides a stable return for its shareholders, and this at a reduced withholding tax rate of 15% (instead of the general rate of 30%).

-Care Property Invest spreads its risks by ensuring a good geographic market distribution of its real estate, diversifying between the operators of its real estate and by creating a good balance between publicprivate and private partnerships.
-This, among other things, has also been a major motivator for the Company to make its move to the Dutch healthcare real estate market in September 2018 and also to the Spanish healthcare real estate market in 2020.
-In 2022, the Company continued its strategy by also investing in Irish healthcare real estate.
+Care Property Invest spreads its risks by ensuring a good geographic market distribution of its real estate, diversifying between the operators of its real estate and by creating a good balance between public-private and private partnerships.
+These issues have therefore been some key drivers for the Company to look geographically across national borders.
+Thus, in September 2018 the Company took the step towards the Dutch healthcare real estate market, in June 2020 towards the Spanish healthcare real estate and finally in 2022 the Company also continued its strategy by investing in the Irish healthcare real estate market.